-If your small business is incorporated, you will report your business income on a T2 corporate income tax return.
-Legally, your incorporated small business is a separate entity and it needs to complete and file its own Canadian income tax return.
-(Note that you, as another separate legal entity, will also have to complete and file your own separate T1 personal income tax return.)
+If your small business is incorporated, you will need to report your business income on a T2 corporate income tax return.
+Legally, your incorporated small business is a separate entity and must complete and file its own Canadian income tax return.

-Before you sit down to complete your Canadian income tax return or take your tax return and all your relevant forms and documents to your accountant, it's helpful to know which business expenses qualify as Canadian income tax deductions.
+Before you complete your tax return or take it and all relevant forms and documents to your accountant, it's helpful to know which business expenses qualify as Canadian income tax deductions.
 You can also maximize your business income tax deductions by doing the following:

-- Maximize Your Business Income Tax Deductions - This first installment of getting ready to file your Canadian income tax covers keeping track of your receipts, income tax deductions related to the cost of doing business and income tax deductions for home-based businesses.
+- Keep track of your receipts, income tax deductions related to the cost of doing business, and income tax deductions for home-based businesses.

-- Understand the rules for vehicle business expenses, travel-related expenses, employing your child or spouse, advertising expenses and the kind of business expenses that fall into the Canada Revenue Agency's 'other' category.
+- Understand the rules for vehicle business expenses, travel-related expenses, employing your child or spouse, advertising expenses, and the kind of business expenses that fall into the Canada Revenue Agency's "other" category.

-- The Canadian Business Expenses Index provides a quick way to find out if a particular business expense qualifies as a legitimate Canadian income tax deduction and what the rules are for claiming that particular business expense.
+- Refer to the Canada Revenue Agency website to find out if a particular business expense qualifies as a legitimate Canadian income tax deduction and the rules for claiming that particular business expense.

 Home-Based Canadian Income Tax Deductions